aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/router-multicast.md

 ### IP Router Multicast Summary

 - Routing for IPv4 multicast is enabled.
-- Multipathing deterministically picking router-id.
+- Multipathing deterministically by selecting the same upstream router.
 - Software forwarding by the Software Forwarding Engine (SFE)

 ### IP Router Multicast VRFs